pingcap/docs/tidb-cloud/naming-conventions-for-data-import.md

 - Database schema file(optional): `${db_name}-schema-create.sql`
 - Table schema file: `${db_name}.${table_name}-schema.sql`

+For example:

+- mytestdb-schema-create.sql
+- mytestdb.testtable-schema.sql

 ## Naming conventions for data files

 This section describes the naming conventions for data files.
-Ddpending on the type of source files, the naming conventions for data files are different.
+Depending on the type of source files, the naming conventions for data files are different.

 ### CSV